kconnour/pyRT_DISORT/docs/_sources/rst/users-guide/observation.rst.txt

 These newly created arrays have the same shape as the input arrays---(15, 20)---so there's a 1-to-1 correspondence between them.
-This vectorization allows us to compute all of the angular quantities across the observation at once, which can provide some significant computational speed benefits.
-In general, pyRT_DISORT can handle ND input to its classes; however, I want to keep things somewhat simple for this example so for the remainder of this retrieval I'll only consider quantities on a per pixel basis.
+This vectorization allows us to compute all of the angular quantities across the observation at once, which can provide some significant computational benefits.
+In general, pyRT_DISORT can handle N-dimensional input to its classes; however, I want to keep things somewhat simple for this example so for the remainder of this retrieval I'll only consider quantities on a per pixel basis.
 Let's get quantities from one of the pixels.